Victoria Bach: Professional

 In 2017, Bach was selected 7th overall by the Metropolitan Riveters in the NWHL draft.
 She was then selected by the Markham Thunder in the 1st round of the 2018 CWHL Draft, the team with whom she would sign her first professional contract.
 In 2018–19, she won the CWHL Rookie of the Year Award, putting up 32 points in 26 games with Markham, her 19 goals good for second in the league.

-After the collapse of the CWHL in May 2019, she joined the PWHPA, where she currently practices with the GTA East group.
+After the collapse of the CWHL in May 2019, she joined the PWHPA.

+Following four seasons in the PWHPA, Bach was drafted in the seventh round of the 2023 PWHL Draft by Toronto.
+Her first PWHL game took place on February 3, 2024, as Toronto hosted Minnesota.
+Thirteen days later, Bach recorded her first goal in league play, scoring in the third period of a 3-0 shutout win against Montreal.
+She finished the season with five points.